admin-learnseeker/frontend-internship-test-2021/README.md

 The web app must have two pages/routes:

 - <b>Search page</b>: the user types a Github username in a form.
 Once the form is submitted, the data is fetched and presented in the UI.
-The following data is required: Avatar picture, name, email, bio and his repositories metadata info: name, description, URL.
+The following data is required: Avatar picture, name, email, bio and their repositories' metadata info: name, description, URL.

 - <b>Followers page</b>: the page must show all followers of the user, sorted by username.
 The application user must be able to click on a username in this page to go to that github user's followers page.